-e 2002
+June 2002

 History shaped the people we meet.
-To know their history is to know more about how they might respond to what we say or do.
-The same is true of land.
-If what was once a grassland has been invaded by forest, or exotics, in no way will it revert to grassland after a disturbance such as a fire; it will go on from what history had made it.
-The choking mess above is what much of our land used to look like (except that ours was worse).
-Like this, most of it was overgrown oak/madrone forest infested with French Broom being invaded by conifers.
-Yet in addition to these problems are those one cannot see, particularly the largely exotic seed bank.
-Knowing the historic uses helps one guess which weeds could be a problem.
+To know their history is to know more about them, how they might respond to what we say or do.
+It's the same with land.
+If it was once a grassland since invaded by forest, or exotics, in no way will it revert to grassland after a disturbance such as a fire; it will go on from what history had made it.
+The choking mess above (just across the road) is what much of our land used to look like (except that ours was worse).
+Like this, most of ours was overgrown oak/madrone forest infested with French Broom and being invaded by conifers.
+Yet in addition to these problems is one you cannot see: the exotic seed bank.
+Knowing the history helps one guess which weeds could be a problem if one takes on a problem like this.
 Grading history can tell us what minerals were lost from topsoil, or why the winter runoff takes the path it does.
-Underlying those recent changes, knowing the original native uses of the area helps one know which plant communities are likely to develop after disturbance and control measures and how successional processes might behave.
+Underlying those recent changes, knowing the original native uses of the area helps one know why we might encounter remnants of plant communities that may develop after disturbance, what control measures to take, and how successional processes might behave.